cuddlyogre/ExportLDraw/Readme.md

 LSynth parts installed, it will import those as well.

 BFC meta commands are processed by default.
 Don't recalculate normals, as this will undo all BFC processing that might be done.
-All CERTIFY parts are handled properly.
-NOCERTIFY parts still need some work to allow for turning on backface culling.
-Backface culling is per material, so if a part is not certified, you will need to create a material specifically with backface culling off, or else there may be invisible faces.
+CERTIFY and NOCERTIFY parts are both handled properly.

 Materials were taken almost wholesale from TobyLobster's plugin.
 I added my own glass material that was taken from a BlenderArtists thread, but most of it is unchanged. - https://blenderartists.org/t/realistic-glass-in-eevee/1149937/19